asyrul21/reso-ui/README.md

 6. multi-image-container renamed to Multi-Image-Viewer. [setViewedIndex] renamed to [setIndexOverride]. [getMiniImagePath] hook only passes the imageObj as argument.
 Any processing related to image types etc. is done by client.

+7. Admin-Product-Panel - sales count logic is taken out from component, removed dependency on Product all together. rename onToggleArchive to onArchive.

-7. All components now have an optional prop _theme_
+8. All components now have an optional prop _theme_

 # Development Setup